bitemyapp/revise/README.md

 Our queries are compiled and sent to the connection using those two functions.

-`run` takes an optional timeout in milliseconds (default `10000`) and will block until it has a response or it timeouts.
-It will throw when it timeouts or the agent dies due to an exception when sending a query.
+`run` takes an optional timeout in milliseconds (default `10000`) and will block until it has a response or it times out.
+It will throw when it times out or the agent dies due to an exception when sending a query.

 `run` will return a map which includes the autoincrementing `token` that was